Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageShare.md

 ```

 ### -PassThru
-Returns an object representing the removed file share.
+Indicates that this cmdlet returns a **Boolean** that reflects the success of the operation.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet does not return a value.

 ```yaml
 Type: System.Management.Automation.SwitchParameter